zenobio93/seat-docs/docs/installation_guides/debian.md

 curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer && hash -r
 ```

-Move to the www directory with `cd /var/www` and download SeAT using `composer create-project eveseat/seat --no-dev --stability=beta`.
+Create the www directory using `mkdir /var/www`, then move into it with `cd /var/www` and download SeAT using `composer create-project eveseat/seat --no-dev --stability=beta`.

 Next, we will add a dedicated user for security reasons and in order to distinguish SeAT processes easier.